 It may not have feel like it but even in the midst of your greatest trials you know how to keep going when you feel like a failure and you know you’ll be stronger for it.

-The benefit of hindsight shows you how your previous tribulations made you stronger.
+The benefit of hindsight shows you how your previous tribulations built efficacy and strength.
 Well, you can know right now, without end-game assurances, that today’s trial is building you up even more.
 What have you been asking for?
 More money, fewer gossips, healthier relationships?
 You’ve been asking to level up.
 Did you think that would be easy??

 You always get what you want and it rarely arrives in a form that is comfortable.
 When that sinks in just remember step 1…this shit’s temporary.